vwadlington/ESP32Dev1/README.md

 This project template can be used to build an ESP-IDF application in GitHub Codespaces, then flash it to the development board and monitor the output right from the web browser.
 No tools need to be installed locally.

-> [!NOTE]
-> GitHub Codespaces is free for individuals for a limited time per month.
-See https://github.com/features/codespaces#pricing for details.

-> [!WARNING]
-> This repository is a work in progress.
-If you run into any issue, please report it at https://github.com/espressif/vscode-extension-codespace-test/issues!

 ## How to Use the Template

 1. In https://github.com/espressif/vscode-extension-codespace-test, press the dropdown on the green "Use this template" button on top right, and select "Open in a codespace".